rodrigo-speller/atone/README.md

 # How to install and use

-To install Atone, you must to download a specific version from the [releases page](https://github.com/rodrigo-speller/atone/releases).
+To install Atone, you must execute the *install script* or download a specific version from the [releases page](https://github.com/rodrigo-speller/atone/releases).

-Or execute the following command to install the latest version:
+To install the latest version, execute the following command:

 ```sh
 curl -sSL https://github.com/rodrigo-speller/atone/releases/download/latest/atone-install.sh | sh